 Why I Remained Silent

 I, too, am an Essie Mae Washington-Williams – a “secret” child.
 Whereas she kept quiet to protect her father’s political reputation, I remained silent, to protect my father’s family and because I was woefully embarrassed.

 . . .
-I never publically acknowledged him as my father.
+I never publicly acknowledged him as my father.

 No, my father wasn’t a politician nor was he white and no, he did not keep in touch with me throughout his life.
-But like Thurmond, he never publically acknowledged me as his daughter and unlike Washington-Williams, I never publically acknowledged him as my father.
+But like Thurmond, he never publicly acknowledged me as his daughter and unlike Washington-Williams, I never publicly acknowledged him as my father.
 Yet, he knew I was his child and for the past 34 years, I’ve known he is my father.